6 Ways Your Child Will Know You Love Them

 Back then I thought my mom was the meanest mom on the planet, but I have never forgotten that day.

 Fast forward to middle school when I “knew” how smart I was.
 I wanted to decide for myself when to go to bed, how long I talked on the phone, what chores I would or would not do.
 They didn’t buy it, not for one second.
 Again, I knew I had the most unloving parents on the planet, because if they really loved me they would let me do what I wanted to do.

 What I didn’t know then, but know now, is they really were loving me.

-If you have raised children or you are in the midst of raising children, you know that children, especially the strong-willed ones, will challenge you at every turn.
+If you have raised children or you are in the midst of raising children, you know that they will challenge you at every turn – especially the strong-willed ones.
 You will hear things come out of their mouths you thought you would never hear:

 “I hate you.”

 “Who died and made you the boss?”

 “Why do you have to make my life so miserable?”